compashka/coverage/README.md

 `coverage` is a Go package that provides HTTP handlers and utilities to collect, merge, and display **runtime code coverage** data in multi-instance Go applications.
 It is particularly useful in environments like **Kubernetes** where multiple pods run the same application and you want to aggregate coverage metrics across all instances.

 ---
+## What is Coverage?

+For more details, see the official Go documentation: [Coverage profiling support for integration tests](https://go.dev/doc/build-cover)

+---

 ## Why use this package?